Will Johns – Biography

 Born in London, Will’s parents are the legendary L.A. record producer/engineer Andy Johns and actress/model Paula Boyd.
 From the age of 15 Will taught himself guitar but received huge encouragement from his world renowned uncle, Eric Clapton.

-Having been writing and performing for over 15 years across the globe Will has picked up many accolades along the journey, not least his British Blues Award nominations for ‘On My Back’ from his debut solo album Count On Me in 2012, and for ‘Kissing You’ from the superb Hooks & Lines album in 2013.
+Having been writing and performing for over 15 years across the globe, Will has picked up many accolades along the journey.
+These include his British Blues Award nominations for ‘On My Back’ from his debut solo album Count On Me in 2012, and for ‘Kissing You’ from the superb Hooks & Lines album in 2013.